Jahri Evans: College career

 In addition to his academic and athletic achievements, Jahri Evans also engaged in Greek life during his time at Bloomsburg University.
 He pledged the Alpha Eta chapter of Omega Psi Phi fraternity. as an undergraduate.
 His involvement with the fraternity continued well beyond his college years, as he is not only a life member of Omega Psi Phi but also actively participates in the fraternity's activities through the Eta Mu Nu chapter.

 Professional career

-Entering the 2006 NFL draft, Evans was seen as a developmental prospect and was projected to move from tackle to guard in the NFL.
+Entering the 2006 NFL draft, Evans was seen as a developmental prospect and was projected to move from offensive tackle to guard in the NFL.
 He was evaluated as an early seventh round pick by Sports Illustrated.